fmenezes/localai/README.md

             st.write_stream(history_chain.stream({"input": prompt}))
 ```

-At this point you can start prompting like `Who started AT&T?`.
+At this point, you can start prompting with inputs like “Who started AT&T?” and see the chatbot respond!

-## Conclusion
+## Conclusion and Next Steps

-In this tutorial, we demonstrated how to set up a local environment to use MongoDB Atlas Search and local LLMs via Ollama.
-We created a simple chatbot using Streamlit, MongoDB, and Ollama, and enhanced user queries with context from chat history.
-This setup allows you to test and develop your applications locally before deploying them to a production environment.
+In this tutorial, we built a local chatbot setup using MongoDB Atlas Search and local LLMs via Ollama, integrated through Streamlit.
+This project forms a robust foundation for further development and deployment.

+Possible Extensions:

+	•	Add more sophisticated pre-processing for documents.
+	•	Experiment with different models in Ollama.
+	•	Deploy to a cloud environment like AWS or Azure for production scaling.

-Feel free to customize and expand this project to suit your needs.
+Feel free to customize this setup to suit your needs.
 Happy coding!

-You can see the full code of this project at https://github.com/fmenezes/localai.
+> **Note:** You can find the complete code at https://github.com/fmenezes/localai.